feayre-jnx/Blender-Scripts-Arcs/README.md

 # Blender Scripts Collection

 ## About
-This is a collection of scripts that can be use in different applications such as Machine Learning.
+This is a collection of blender python scripts that can be used in different applications such as Machine Learning.

 ## Requirements
 ```Install Blender```